 - Governance and management conditions of the issuer;

-- Increased disclosure to supervisory authorities.
+- More disclosure towards supervisory authorities.

 European Union countries with the largest number of cryptocurrency users